British brass band: Netherlands

 "De Wâldsang" Buitenpost, "Pro Rege" Heerenveen, "De Bazuin" Oenkerk and "De Spijkerpakkenband" Opsterland.
 Other well known brass bands across the country are Brassband Rijnmond (Rotterdam) and Brass Band Schoonhoven.

 Norway

 The Norwegian Band Federation is the largest voluntary music organisation in Norway.
 Through their membership, the 1712 member bands with their 70,318 players (official figures as of 9/1/04) are offered good conditions for their hobby.
 A network rich in tradition also gives them a strong and influential position in the cultural life of Norway.
 Many primary schools have their own bands.

+Leading Norwegian brass bands include Eikanger-Bjørsvik Musikklag, Manger Musikklag, Stavanger Brass Band, Jaren Hornmusikkforening and Oslofjord Brass, all of which compete in the elite level of the Norwegian national brass band contest.

 Crown Prince Haakon is the patron of the Norwegian Band Federation.
 The Federation is granted an annual audience with the Crown Prince in order to report to him and receive advice for the future.
 The King has awarded a royal trophy to the championships for adult bands.

 North and South America

 Canada

 Metlakahtla Brass Band.
 Metlakahtla Church, British Columbia.

 Brass bands in the British tradition, sometimes sponsored by employers, existed in Canada in the late 19th and early 20th centuries.
 The geography of Canada (e.g. large distances between communities, making regular contests and migration of players difficult) was a key factor among many challenges that led to the demise of most such bands.

 Today, excepting the Salvation Army bands, there are few British-style brass bands in Canada.
 Most operate as recreational, amateur, "community" bands such as the Oshawa Civic Band, King Street Brass from Kitchener, and the Whitby Brass Band, who celebrated their 160th anniversary in 2023.
 There are some semi-professional groups, like the Intrada Brass of Oakville, Ontario and the Weston Silver Band of Toronto.
 One of the most successful brass bands in Canada is the Hannaford Street Silver Band.

 There are hopes for growth in the education field of brass bands in Canada, and in particular southern Ontario.
 In 1999, the professional Hannaford Street Silver Band launched the Hannaford Street Youth Band, which is internationally recognized for its success.
 In 2005, another youth band was created for beginning brass players known as the Hannaford Junior Band.
 Beginning in September 2006, the Hannaford organization plans to launch a third, intermediate, band known as the Hannaford Community Youth Band.
 These three ensembles target a wide range of youth from ages 11 to people well into their twenties.